Executive Function Coaching for Bay Area Professionals and Students

 • Follow directions and remember detailed instructions

-• Divide projects into smaller, more manageable components
+• Break projects into smaller, manageable steps